 Singapore’s tropical weather conditions make it a suitable breeding ground for mosquitoes.
 The traditional dengue season lasts from the warmer months of June to October.
 Warm temperature allows for accelerated breeding and maturation cycles of Aedes mosquitoes.

 According to Associate Professor of Infection and Immunity Luo Dahai from Nanyang Technological University’s Lee Kong Chian School of Medicine, in addition to warm weather and rainy days, people staying indoors for longer periods of time due to the circuit breaker proliferated the number of cases.
-Aedes mosquitoes live indoors and feed on people staying at home.
+Aedes mosquitoes live indoors and feed on people staying home.
 The incidence of Aedes mosquito larvae detected at homes and residential areas increased five-fold during the two-month circuit breaker period.

 How to get rid of mosquitoes out of your home?